-A brief history
+A brief history of Magnet

-Benefits of Magnet Designation
+Benefits of Magnet designation

 - Serves as a means to disseminate best practices in nursing services.

-- being able to attract and retain top talent
+- Attract and retain top nursing talent

-- improving patient care, safety, and satisfaction
+- Improve patient care, safety, and satisfaction

-- fostering a collaborative culture
+- Foster a collaborative culture

-- advancing nursing standards and practice
+- Advance nursing standards and evidence-based practice